PowerShell/PackageManagementProviderResource/README.md

+﻿
 This module contains the following DSC resources to allow configuration of packages and PowerShell modules.

-1)	NugetPackage – allow you to download packages from the Nuget source location (e.g., http://nuget.org/api/v2/) and install/uninstall the package on your computer.
+1)NugetPackage – allow you to download packages from the Nuget source location (e.g., http://nuget.org/api/v2/) and install/uninstall the package on your computer.
-2)	PSModule - download PowerShell modules from the PowerShell Gallery, "PSGallery"  (e.g., https://www.powershellgallery.com/api/v2/ ) and install it on your computer
+2)PSModule - download PowerShell modules from the PowerShell Gallery, "PSGallery"  (e.g., https://www.powershellgallery.com/api/v2/ ) and install it on your computer.
-3)	OneGetSource - Register/unregister a package source on your computer
+3)OneGetSource - Register/unregister a package source on your computer

 Installation

 To use the OneGetResource module,
 • Copy the content under $env:ProgramFiles\WindowsPowerShell\Modules folder To confirm installation:
-•	Run Get-DSCResource to see that NugetPackage, OneGetSource, PSModule are among the DSC Resources listed
+•Run Get-DSCResource to see that NugetPackage, OneGetSource, PSModule are among the DSC Resources listed

 Requirements: